razaanstha/caXche/readme.md

 **Try at your own risk**: While the plugin has been designed with care to provide efficient caching and enhance site performance, using any caching plugin carries certain risks.
 Before installing or activating the plugin, we recommend taking a full backup of your WordPress site to safeguard against any potential data loss or compatibility issues.

-We welcome your feedback and bug reports.
-Feel free to contact us through our support channels for assistance and to report any issues you may encounter.

 ## Installation

 1. Download the plugin ZIP file.